 To my fellow gardeners,

 I have exciting news for the future of bees, butterflies, hummingbirds, and all pollinators facing accelerating threats.
-This is our moment to pass the federal Recovering America’s Wildlife Act, the most significant investment in wildlife conservation in a generation.
-Will you join me in asking your members of Congress to support this urgently needed legislation?
-Our goal is to pass this bill this summer.
+The federal Recovering America’s Wildlife Act, the most significant investment in wildlife conservation in a generation, passed in the U.S. House of Representatives because of your support!
+Now, it’s time for it to head to the Senate floor for a vote Will you join me in asking your Senators to support this urgently needed legislation?
+Our goal is to pass this bill this September.
 The time to act is now.

 We have no time to lose.
 More than a quarter of North American bumblebee species are at greater risk of extinction.
 Many butterflies—from monarchs to checkerspots—are in trouble, too, as are a third of all turtle species.
 Bats (insect eaters and pollinators) are the most threatened of all North American vertebrates.